Muffinrl/C-assignments/README.md

  C assignments for Digital Systems A and other uni projects.

 This repository is not intended for professional use in ANY capacity.
+Referencing for personal educational use is allowed, however, directly copying is ill-advised concerning integrity and plagiarism.